shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-app.md

 For example, can your app only run when you know the task the user is working on, or can it run with just the project known?
 Knowing this will dictate which environment YAMLs and engines you need to add your app settings to.

-If you're not sure right now, it's a good idea to start by adding it to the `tk-shell` engine in the project environment, that way you can [run it from your IDE](./sgtk-developer-bootstrapping.md) or via the command line with the tank command if you have a [centralized config](https://developer.shotgunsoftware.com/tk-core/initializing.html#centralized-configurations), which will make it quicker to develop with.
+If you're not sure right now, it's a good idea to start by adding it to the `tk-shell` engine in the project environment.
+That way you can [run it from your IDE](./sgtk-developer-bootstrapping.md) or via the command line with the tank command if you have a [centralized config](https://developer.shotgunsoftware.com/tk-core/initializing.html#centralized-configurations).
+This will make it quicker to develop with.

-To start with you will use a [dev descriptor](https://developer.shotgunsoftware.com/tk-core/descriptor.html#pointing-to-a-path-on-disk) for the location of your app.
+To start, use a [dev descriptor](https://developer.shotgunsoftware.com/tk-core/descriptor.html#pointing-to-a-path-on-disk) for the location of your app.

 ```yaml
 tk-multi-starterapp: